Train Red Review (FYER, PLUS)

 Pacing Endurance Efforts

-Here’s an example from one of Train.Red’s employees in the Rotterdam marathon, where they utilized various gadgets.
+Here’s an example from one of Train.Red’s employees in the Rotterdam marathon, where they utilised various gadgets.
 The SmO2 data became notably useful around 60-90 minutes into the race, indicating a settled and hopefully sustainable level that was maintained through to the end.
 Post-run data revealed that the athlete spent most of the time in roughly equal proportions in the medium and hard states, a pattern potentially suitable for the marathon distance.
-If the athlete was pacing based on heart rate, you can appreciate the dilemma they would have faced given that HR rose progressively through the race…what instead was a target HR?; SmO2 adds another potentially valuable data point.
+If the athlete was pacing based on heart rate, you can appreciate the dilemma they would have faced given that HR rose progressively through the race, what instead was a target HR?; SmO2 adds another potentially valuable data point.

 I wouldn’t entirely entrust my race pacing solely to Muscle Oxygen level or threshold in the same manner as I might rely on power, speed, or heart rate.
 Instead, I view it as an additional data point that adds value.
 It provides supplementary insights and may maintain its usefulness and reliability for an extended duration compared to some other data points.
 A variety of data sources can contribute to a more comprehensive understanding of your performance and aid in making informed decisions during a race.